-Finally, we implemented a profiler that is comprised of two parts: a low-level profiler, profvm, and a user-space control toolkit, profctl.
-First, profvm is a small-footprint baremetal guest-OS that can be loaded by Jailhouse.
+Finally, we implemented a profiler comprised of two parts: a low-level profiler, profvm, and a user-space control toolkit, profctl.
+First, profvm is a small-footprint bare-metal guest-OS that can be loaded by Jailhouse.
 To meet the stringent accuracy and transparency requirements of our profiler, we proceeded as follows.
 When loaded, profvm takes exclusive ownership of a single CPU (CPU4), and of an entire DDR controller (DDR1).
 Our profvm uses the dedicated 1 GB of DRAM memory for two purposes.
 (1) It exposes a shared command&control interface; and (2) when active, stores a sequence of samples of DDR0 activity.
 The other three CPUs are assigned to Linux in SMP mode and are used to run the user-space applications that need to be profiled.
 When active, profvm performs periodic sampling of DDR0 at a configurable sampling rate expressed in CPU clock cycles.
 Each sample collected in DDR1 contains the values, and the time of sampling, of: (1) CPU cycles counter, (2) value of tot_ddr_cyc, (3) value of busy_ddr_cyc, (4) value of rd_bytes and (5) wr_bytes.
 The ratio between (3) and (2) provides the instantaneous utilization of the DDR subsystems.
 Some porting was also required to ensure that the APEX driver does not attempt to use any memory space in DDR1.
 This is because the out-of-the-box drivers execute APEX code from the memory space of DDR1 controller.

 Second, to facilitate profile acquisition, the profctl toolkit is provided.
-It takes care of all the low-level coordination with the profvm module; launches the benchmark(s) to be profiled; and at the end of the experiment gathers samples from DDR1 to save them to disk for later analysis2.
+It takes care of all the low-level coordination with the profvm module; launches the benchmark(s) to be profiled; and at the end of the experiment gathers samples from DDR1 to save them to disk for later analysis.
 Multiple parameters can be configured directly from profctl, most prominently sampling period, and filter on individual masters.

-Even with all the changes mentioned above, two important features are needed to port E-WarP to another hardware.
-(1) Profiling: The requirements for such a profiling tool are discussed in detail in Section V. (2) Bandwidth Control: Mem-Guard is a widely-implementable technique and ARM QoS extensions are drop-in modules (ARM QoS-310/QoS-400) bound to increase in popularity.
-Another tool, ARM Memory System Resource Partitioning and Monitoring (MPAM) [49] combines shared cache, memory, and interconnect bandwidth management.
+Despite all the changes mentioned above, two important features are needed to port E-WarP to another hardware platform.
+(1) Profiling: The requirements for such a profiling tool are discussed in detail in Section 5.
+(2) Bandwidth Control: MemGuard is a widely-implementable technique and ARM QoS extensions are drop-in modules (ARM QoS-310/QoS-400) bound to increase in popularity.
+Another tool, ARM Memory System Resource Partitioning and https://github.com/rntmancuso/jailhouse-rt